niemanne/Reaction-wheel/build_log.md

 - Motor must have strong torque and minimal jitter
 - IMU feedback is essential for real-time correction
 - Eventually, will implement a PID control loop

+Z-Axis Design choice:
+- It would be an easier design to work with; I am unexperienced in personal projects so I thought it would be important to start with something easier
+- One degree of freedom: this means I only have to utilize one reaction wheel, soley accounting for one way the object could move

+Hardware updates:
+Three possible design layouts were brainstormed (see `hardware/initial_sketch_7-9.jpg`).
+- The leading candidate is a tripod style balance beam, which provides extra x/y axis support while isolating the z-axis for rotational testing and PID specialization